ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part1.md

 {% endcolumns %}

-Again, Scala compiler can infer all the required types in the code above, including the parameters for the anonymous function given to the `reduceLeft` function.
+Again, Scala compiler can infer all the required types in the code above, including the parameters for the anonymous function given to the `foldLeft` function.

 ## `if`, `while`, `for`, `match` control structures